Joystream/communications/README.md

 ## Newsletter

-WIP: have something here on branding guide and assets, perhaps list of posts also, wiht status (draft, in review, posted, etc.)
+WIP: have something here on branding guide and assets, perhaps list of posts also, with status (draft, in review, posted, etc.)